bfulroth/my-website/README.md

 Updates made on master on Github before rebase

-## Repo Purpose
+## Purpose
-This file is just a readme file.
+The purpose of this file is to show how Git and GitHub work togeather.